A computational study of accelerating, steady and fading negative streamers in ambient air: Ion motion

 \section{Ion motion}

-As was discussed in \sref{sec:velocity ratio}, a negative streamer needs to propagate with at least the maximal electron drift velocity, which is approximately two orders of magnitude larger than the ion drift mobility.
-As a result, ion motion has little effect on the propagation of negative streamers in air so that it was not included in the model.
-Ion motion becomes significant only if the ion drift velocity is comparable to the streamer velocity or electron drift velocity.
-This is possible for positive streamers in air when they decelerate to a very low velocity comparable to the ion drift velocity, as shown in~\cite{niknezhad2021b, li2022}, for which ion motion should be considered.
+Ion motion can be an important mechanism for slow positive streamers~\cite{niknezhad2021b, li2022}, especially when the streamer velocity becomes comparable to the ion drift velocity.
+However, as was discussed in \sref{sec:velocity ratio}, a negative streamer needs to propagate with at least the maximal electron drift velocity, which is approximately two orders of magnitude larger than the ion drift velocity.
+As a result, ion motion has little effect on the propagation of the negative streamers simulated in this paper.
+Note that in regions where the ion density is much higher than the electron density ions contribute significantly to the plasma conductivity, but this conductivity is then much lower than it is near the streamer head.